MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

       InChI=1S/C5H12O2/c1-3-4-5(2,6)7/h6-7H,3-4H2,1-2H3/i1+0,2+1,3+0,5+1,6+2,7+2
       InChI=1S/C5H12O2/c1-3-4-5(2,6)7/h6-7H,3-4H2,1-2H3/i1+0,3+0,4+1,5+1,6+2,7+2

-* It is also possible to combine ``-e`` or ``--enumerate`` option for the same element but different isotopes (also note that we are not specifying minimum number in this example, it will be set 0 by default).
+* It is also possible to combine the ``-e`` or ``--enumerate`` option for the same element but different isotopes (also note that we are not specifying minimum number in this example, it will be set to 0 by default).
-  For, example we want to generate ``InChI`` with up to 2 carbon 12 and up to 2 carbon 13:
+  For example, we want to generate ``InChI`` with up to 2 carbon 12 and up to 2 carbon 13:

    .. code-block:: none